Regulatory Claims Exclusion

 Navigators Sues More Appraisers to Deny Coverage under “Regulatory Claims” Exclusion

 Last Thursday, November 14, Navigators Insurance Company sued two more appraisers to enforce “regulatory claims” exclusions in the E&O policies they purchased.
 These appraisers are in Nevada.
 Like the appraiser sued by Navigators in Florida on November 6, the Nevada appraisers are being sued by the FDIC for professional negligence in cases filed about a year ago.
 The objective of Navigators’ lawsuits is to seek court confirmation of Navigators’ legal position that there is no coverage under Navigators’ policy for damages awarded against the appraisers to the FDIC, which is demanding about $500,000 from each appraiser, or any coverage for attorneys’ fees and costs to defend the cases beyond $100,000.
 The FDIC’s lawsuits against the Nevada appraisers are both scheduled to be ready for trial in December; as a result, the appraisers now each have two lawsuits they must defend: the FDIC’s case and Navigators’ case regarding the insurance coverage.
-One of the latest lawsuits can be found at this link on www.appraiserlaw.com.
+One of the latest lawsuits can be found on our website.
 Accompanying the lawsuit as an exhibit is the appraiser’s E&O policy from the Navigators program with the exclusion.

 Navigators’ lawsuits to deny the appraisers coverage again relate to the “regulatory claims” exclusion in many Navigators’ policies — a similar version of which can be found in some policies from General Star and which may be present in future policies sold by Great American Insurance Group.
 I’ve warned appraisers and also lenders and AMCs on this blog about the relevance of these types of exclusions in E&O policies for the last several years.
 One of my first warnings came in 2011 when “regulatory claims” exclusions first started appearing in policies sold by General Star: “Some Appraiser E&O Policies Now Exclude FDIC or Other Regulatory Agency Claims,” April 8, 2011.
 We are now seeing those exclusions come home to roost in actual cases.